-- Asystole and slow wide complex PEA - $\circ~$ If there is no return of spontaneous circulation after 20 minutes in the absence of hypothermia and the ETCO2 is less than 20 mmHg \cdot - Narrow complex PEA with a rate above 40 or refractory and recurrent ventricular fibrillation / ventricular tachycardia - $\circ~$ Consider early expert consultation with $\mbox{Medical Control}$ - \circ $\,$ Consider resuscitation for up to 60 minutes from the time of dispatch. - $\circ~$ Termination efforts may be ceased before 60 minutes based on factors including but not limited to ETCO_2 less than 20 mmHg, age, co-morbidities, distance from, and resources available at the closest hospital. - For narrow complex PEA with a rate above 40 or refractory and recurrent ventricular fibrillation / ventricular tachycardia, termination efforts may be ceased before 60 minutes based on factors including but not limited to ETCO2 less than 20 mmHg, age, co-morbidities, distance from, and resources available at the closest hospital.
-Consider expert consultation with on-line medical control. - EMS providers are not required to transport every victim of cardiac arrest to a hospital.
+Asystole and slow wide complex PEA

+- o If there is no return of spontaneous circulation after 20 minutes in the absence of hypothermia and the ETCO2 is less than 20 mmHg· - Narrow complex PEA with a rate above 40 or refractory and recurrent ventricular fibrillation / ventricular tachycardia - Consider early expert consultation with Medical Control - Consider resuscitation for up to 60 minutes from the time of dispatch, including transport for potential reversible causes if no ROSC after initial efforts. - Resuscitation efforts may be ceased before 60 minutes based on factors including but not limited to ETCO2 less than 20 mmHg, age, co-morbidities, distance from, and resources available at the closest hospital.

+• EMS providers are not required to transport every victim of cardiac arrest to a hospital.
 Unless special circumstances are present, it is expected that most resuscitations will be performed on-scene until the return of spontaneous circulation or a decision to cease resuscitation efforts is made based on the criteria listed under "when to stop" (above).
 Transportation with continuing CPR may be justified if hypothermia is present or suspected.
 Current AHA guidelines state: "cessation of efforts in the out-of-hospital setting...should be standard practice."